daniele77/cli/README.md

 Set the environment variable BOOST.
 Then, open the file `cli/examples/examples.sln`

+## CLI usage

+The cli interpreter can manage correctly sentences using quote (') and double quote (").
+Any character (spaces too) comprises between quotes or double quotes are considered as a single parameter of a command.
+The characters ' and " can be used inside a command parameter by escaping them with a backslash (\).

+Some example:

+    cli> echo "this is a single parameter" this is a single parameter
+    cli> echo 'this too is a single parameter' this too is a single parameter
+    cli> echo "you can use 'single quotes' inside double quoted parameters" you can use 'single quotes' inside double quoted parameters cli> echo 'you can use "double quotes" inside single quoted parameters' you can use "double quotes" inside single quoted parameters cli> echo "you can escape \"quotes\" inside a parameter"
+    you can escape "quotes" inside a parameter cli> echo 'you can escape \'single quotes\' inside a parameter' you can escape 'single quotes' inside a parameter cli> echo "you can also show backslash \\ ... "
+    you can also show backslash \ ...

 ## License

 Distributed under the Boost Software License, Version 1.0.